 Dr. Woodson is a graduate of the City College of New York and the New York University School of Medicine.
-He received postgraduate medical education at the Massachusetts General Hospital, Harvard Medical School and completed residency in internal medicine and general and vascular surgery.
-He also holds a Master’s Degree in Strategic Studies from the U.S. Army War College.
+He received his postgraduate medical education at Massachusetts General Hospital, Harvard Medical School, and completed residency training in internal medicine, as well as general and vascular surgery.
+He is board-certified in internal medicine, general surgery, vascular surgery, and critical care surgery.
+He also holds a master’s degree in strategic studies (concentration in strategic leadership) from the United States Army War College.
+In 1992, he was awarded a research fellowship at the Association of American Medical Colleges Health Services Research Institute.